u-boot/u-boot/doc/develop/event.rst

 often easier to use an event.

 An event consists of a type (e.g. EVT_DM_POST_INIT) and some optional data, in `union event_data`.
-An event spy can be creasted to watch for events of a particular type.
+An event spy can be created to watch for events of a particular type.
 When the event is created, it is sent to each spy in turn.